On unified preserving properties of kinetic schemes: Definition of Unified Preserving (UP) Property

-The asymptotic property of $P_h^\epsilon$ can be analyzed by figuring out its underlying modified equation.
-We consider the one-dimensional case without loss of generality, then the modified equation can generally be expressed as
+The UP property of $P_h^\epsilon$ can be analyzed by studying the asymptotics of its modified (or equivalent) equation.
+We consider the one-dimensional case without loss of generality, then the modified equation of a numerical scheme for \eqref{eq:nonDimensional-BGK} can generally be expressed as

-where $\gamma_1, \gamma_2$ and $\gamma_{ij}$ are some constants, $s$, $q$, and $r$ are the orders of the leading terms of the truncation errors for the temporal integration, spatial gradient discretization, and collision integration, respectively.
+where $s$, $q$, and $r$ are the orders of the leading terms of the truncation errors for the temporal integration, spatial gradient discretization, and collision integration, respectively.
 Note that the time derivatives of $f_h$ with orders higher than one can be eliminated by using the equation itself.
 Then substituting the Chapman-Enskog expansion of $f_h$ given by Eq. \eqref{eq:fhCE} and the time expansion \eqref{eq:tCE} into Eq. \eqref{eq:nModifiedEq}, one can obtain the set of successive equations of $f_h^{(k)}$ in terms of the order of $\epsilon$.
-Here we retain the $\partial_t^{s+1}$ and $\partial_t^i$ terms just for clarity.
-Indeed, we can substitute them successively in terms of $\partial_x^q$ terms, which is just the same strategy as adopted in the modified equation approach \cite{ref:ME,ref:Li-2013}
+Note that we can substitute them successively in terms of $\partial_x^q$ terms, which is just the same strategy as adopted in the modified equation approach \cite{ref:ME,ref:Li-2013}.